 In 1926, Route 66 was established, which ran right through Webb City’s downtown area.
 After World War II, people began to travel as they never had before, and all manner of business sprang up to accommodate the traffic along the popular highway.

-After mining was discontinued, Webb City continued to diversify, but, the city suffered, losing population and a number of business throughout the years.
+After mining was discontinued, Webb City continued to diversify, but, the city suffered, losing population and a number of businesses throughout the years.
 Recent years; however, have once again seen the city thriving with new businesses and a new generation of Route 66 travelers.
 Today, the town is called home to about 11,000 people.

-The old Mother Road runs right through downtown Webb City, and is prominently marked.
+The old Mother Road runs right through downtown Webb City and is prominently marked.
 Several historic buildings can be seen and the Route 66 Center, located in a renovated old gas station sits at the corner of Webb and Broadway Streets.
 The Center provides information, Route 66 displays, and offices for the Chamber of Commerce.
 The focal point is a mural by Mayor John Biggs, measuring 8 feet tall and 16 feet wide, that depicts 1940s travelers along old Route 66.
 Visitors can also see movies at the Route 66 Theater, located at 24 S. Main one block off of Route 66.
 The theater is situated in the historic Newland Hotel building.

-While traveling through Webb City, keep your eyes open for several beautiful murals painted by local artists, and a 30 foot oil painting depicting the city’s history hangs inside the Webb City Bank.
+While traveling through Webb City, keep your eyes open for several beautiful murals painted by local artists, and a 30-foot oil painting depicting the city’s history hangs inside the Webb City Bank.
 The city is filled with historic Victorian architecture and two distinctive art pieces can be seen at the southern end of Main Street – the Kneeling Miner and the Praying Hands, a statue that stands 32 feet high and weighs over 100 tons.
 The Praying Hands are perched on a hill in King Jack Park, just behind the railroad tracks.
-At the park, visitors can also see the the Southwest Missouri Electric Railroad Association’s trolley, the Mining Days Community Building and Amphitheatre, the old trolley depot, which houses the Chamber of Commerce; the powerhouse, and Employee Clubhouse, which houses the Webb City Historical Society.
+At the park, visitors can also see the Southwest Missouri Electric Railroad Association’s trolley, the Mining Days Community Building and Amphitheatre, the old trolley depot, which houses the Chamber of Commerce; the powerhouse, and Employee Clubhouse, which houses the Webb City Historical Society.

 The city also pays homage to its war heroes in three locations.
 In Mt.
-Hope Cemetery is outdoor chapel and Veteran’s Memorial inscribed with the names of the 77 Missouri Congressional Medal of Honor recipients; in Memorial Park is a World War II Memorial bearing the names of those Webb City service men and women who lost their lives in our wars; and, just west of the Praying Hands, a WW II howitzer stands in silent vigil over the memories of those who have served their country.
+Hope Cemetery is outdoor chapel and Veteran’s Memorial inscribed with the names of the 77 Missouri Congressional Medal of Honor recipients; in Memorial Park is a World War II Memorial bearing the names of those Webb City servicemen and women who lost their lives in our wars; and, just west of the Praying Hands, a WW II howitzer stands in silent vigil over the memories of those who have served their country.

 After seeing all the sights of Webb City, Route 66 continues south on US-71 Business Route (Madison Street) into Joplin, Missouri, the self-touted lead mining capital of the world.